Jonathan-Peck/Savory-Secrets/docs/recipes/chicken/creamy-chicken-and-gnocchi.md

 - 1 cup vegetable broth
 - 1/2 cup heavy cream
 - 1/4 cup Parmesan

-## Instructions
+1. **Prepare the Chicken**
-1. Dice the chicken thighs into 2-inch pieces.
-Add the chicken to a bowl and top it with Italian seasoning, 2 teaspoons smoked paprika, salt, and pepper.
+Dice the chicken breast into 1/2-inch cubes.
+Add the chicken to a bowl and top with Italian seasoning, 2 teaspoons smoked paprika, salt, and pepper.
 Mix until combined.

+2. **Brown the Chicken**
-2. Place a large, deep skillet over medium heat and add the cooking oil.
-Once it's shimmering, add the chicken and cook undisturbed until well browned, about 3 minutes.
-Stir and brown on the other side, about 3 more minutes.
-Remove the chicken from the pan when it's cooked through and leave the fat in the pan.
+Place a large, deep skillet over medium heat and add the cooking oil.
+Once shimmering, add the chicken and cook undisturbed until well browned, about 3 minutes.
+Stir and brown on the other side for about 3 more minutes.
+Remove the chicken from the pan when cooked through, leaving the fat in the pan.

+3. **Sauté Onion and Garlic**
-3. Add the onion and garlic to the skillet.
-Saute until the onions have softened and the garlic is fragrant, about 2 minutes
+Add the onion and garlic to the skillet.
+Sauté until the onions have softened and the garlic is fragrant, about 2 minutes.

+4. **Brown the Gnocchi**
-4. Add the gnocchi and 1 tablespoon salted butter to the skillet and brown for 2 minutes.
+Add the gnocchi and 1 tablespoon salted butter to the skillet.
+Brown for 2 minutes.

+5. **Add Spinach and Broth**
-5. Add the spinach and the broth to the skillet.
-Cover the pan.
-Cook for 1 to 2 minutes until the spinach has wilted and the gnocchi has hydrated.
+Add the spinach and vegetable broth to the skillet.
+Cover the pan and cook for 1 to 2 minutes, until the spinach has wilted and the gnocchi has hydrated.

+6. **Add Cream and Butter**
-6. Add the heavy cream, 1 teaspoon smoked paprika and the remaining 1 tablespoon of salted butter to the skillet.
+Add the heavy cream, 1 teaspoon smoked paprika, and the remaining 1 tablespoon of salted butter to the skillet.
 Stir until the butter has melted and the cream is steaming hot but not boiling.

+7. **Add Parmesan**
-7. Take the skillet off the heat.
-Add the parmesan to the pan and stir until it melts, creating a velvety sauce.
+Take the skillet off the heat.
+Add the Parmesan to the pan and stir until it melts, creating a velvety sauce.

+8. **Combine and Serve**
-8. Finally, return the cooked diced chicken to the skillet.
+Return the cooked chicken to the skillet.
 Mix gently into the gnocchi and cream sauce.
 If desired, garnish with parsley.

 ## Nutrition
 **Serving:** 1.5 cups ·